Causal Inference in Randomized Trials with Partial Clustering: Background

 \subsection{Motivating study}

 This work is motivated by the SEARCH-IPT trial, which aimed to increase uptake of isoniazid preventative therapy (IPT) to prevent tuberculosis among persons with HIV in Uganda (NCT03315962) \cite{kakande_mid-level_2022}.
 The intervention was tailored to district-level health managers, who oversee implementation of Ministry of Health guidelines in their respective districts.
 For the purposes of randomization, 82 health managers were grouped into 14 clusters of 4-7 managers.
 The groupings were based on the district's region, population density, and number of persons with HIV receiving care.
 Randomization resulted in 7 clusters per arm.
 Among managers randomized to the intervention, these groups became the mini-collaboratives in which a network-based intervention to improve IPT knowledge and uptake was delivered.
-In contrast, managers randomized to the control continued with standard practice and, as detailed below, can be considered conditionally independent.
-Full details of the study and results have been published separately \cite{kakande_mid-level_2022, Balzer2021SIPTsap}.
-Here, we use SEARCH-IPT as a motivating example to propose and evaluate a novel approach to evaluate effects in CRTs with imbalanced dependence structures and explicitly draw the connection to other designs with partial clustering, such as IRGTTs.
+In contrast, managers randomized to the control continued with standard practice and, as detailed below, are effectively independent.
+Full details of the study and results have been published separately \cite{kakande_mid-level_2022, balzer_statistical_2021}.
+Here, we use SEARCH-IPT as a motivating example to propose and evaluate a novel approach to effect estimation in partially clustered designs with cluster-level randomization and explicitly draw the connection to other designs with partial clustering, such as IRGTTs.